icons8/lunacy-docs/docs/components_new.md

 <embed type="image/svg+xml" alt="card_ui" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/JifJEcoIU0u9LeeDBM0Sig.svg" width="844" />

-All the components used in the layout are on the left, and their instances are nested in the card layout frames, which were turned into components as well.
+All the components used in the layout are on the left, and their instances are nested in the profile card frames, which were turned into components themselves.

-When using complex components such as this one, you can easily change their states, manually edit them, or change all instances by modifying the main component.
+When using complex components such as this one, you can easily change the states of the nested components, manually edit them, or modify all instances by adjusting the main component.

-We have lots of freedom for changing the instances of these cards.
-Let’s go over the overrides we can make step by step.
+ Let’s go over the overrides we can make in these cards step by step.

 ### Fills and images

 The two images in the cards are easily editable.
 The background behind the profile photo is a simple shape with its **Fill** set to **Image**.

-To change it in an instance, you only need to click it, then click the color icon in the **Fill** section and choose an image:
+To change it in an instance, you only need to click it, then click the **color icon** in the **Fill** section and choose an image:

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_fill_image.png" height="auto"><source src="/public/component_fill_image.mp4" type="video/mp4"></video>

-You can do the same with the profile picture, provided it’s a circle with an **Image** fill.
-To speed up the process, you can use Lunacy’s Avatar tool for placeholder profile pictures: press `Q` to place a randomly generated avatar picture directly onto the canvas.
+You can do the same with the profile picture, provided it's a circle with an **Image** fill.
+To speed up the process, we recommend using Lunacy’s Avatar tool for placeholder profile pictures: simply press `Q` to place a randomly generated avatar picture directly onto the canvas.

 Now, when you make a component instance, a new avatar is generated automatically: